elunna/hackem/README.md

   extra CFLAGS for debugging in a development scenario

   - With either hints file, edit the install paths to your liking
-- Navigate back to the root EvilHack folder, and `make all && make install`
+- Navigate back to the root HackEM folder, and `make all && make install`
-- Execute the `evilhack` binary
+- Execute the `HackEM` binary
-- In the home directory of the account used to install EvilHack, create your rc config file - `touch .evilhackrc` and then edit as necessary
+- In the home directory of the account used to install HackEM, create your rc config file - `touch .HackEMrc` and then edit as necessary

 ## Contributing